slaFFik/buddypress-groups-extras/readme.txt

 = 3.6.4 (02.09.2013) =
 * Improved the list of groups pages in wp-admin area (easily access groups and pages from there using direct links)
 * Improved groups data deletion
-* Fix importing set of fields into groups
+* Fixed importing set of fields into groups
-* Added ability to define whether imported fields will be visible or not in the groups
+* Added ability to define whether imported fields will be visible or not in the groups (display option)

 == Changelog ==

 = 3.6.4 (02.09.2013) =
 * Improved the list of groups pages in wp-admin area (easily access groups and pages from there using direct links)
 * Improved groups data deletion
-* Fix importing set of fields into groups
+* Fixed importing set of fields into groups
-* Added ability to define whether imported fields will be visible or not in the groups
+* Added ability to define whether imported fields will be visible or not in the groups (display option)

 = 3.6.3 (24.08.2013) =
 * Several minor changes to improve the way plugin works with PRO extensions